 START WHERE YOU ARE: When you are trying to figure out what a regular Self-Care practice can look like for you, begin with finding your baseline then build from there.
 By simply taking some time to examine what you are currently doing, it’s easy to map out a cultivated routine that suits you.

 Loving and caring for our physical body starts with basic maintenance and expands to suit our individual preferences and abilities.
 Food and Water becomes an adventure in nourishment.
 Sleep and Shelter becomes a commitment to daily restoration.
 Movement becomes stretching, strengthening, challenging, and exploring what your body can do.
 Bathing andClothing evolve into personal grooming, tending, pleasuring, delighting, adorning, and expressing.
-Community, Education, and Healthcare turn into opportunities for including, accepting, embracing, expanding, soothing, and healing.
+Community, Education, and Health/Wellness turn into opportunities for including, accepting, embracing, expanding, soothing, and healing.
 Can you see the difference?
 Does this open your mind to new possibilities?
+This is how we develop a Self-Care routine that suits us and celebrates us as individuals.

 Food for Thought